-An appropriate and simple solution is to promote the median figure to the next highest class and allow only the lowest percentage in that class.
+An appropriate and simple solution is to promote the median figure to the next highest class and allow, except in unusual circumstances, only the lowest percentage in that class.
 This practice should be followed when using this Guide.

 Using the examples given therefore: